elugens/hello-javascript/docs/browser-related-questions/browser-document/attributes-properties.md

 ---

-### What are the two basic features of HTML attributes?
+### What are the two primary features of HTML attributes?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> All HTML attributes have two basic features.
-Their name is case-insensitive (id is same as ID) and their values are always strings.
+  <div><strong>Interview Response:</strong> All HTML attributes have two essential features.
+Their name is case-insensitive (id is the same as ID), and their values are always strings.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />